ICCS 2022 Framework

 • Civic participation

-• Explanation: Refers to the manifestations of individuals’ actions in their communities that can operate at any level of civic community range with levels of participation ranging from awareness to engagement through to influence.
+• Explanation: Referred to the manifestations of individuals’ actions in their communities that can operate at any level and context of civic community with levels of participation ranging from awareness to engagement through to influence.

 • Sub-domains: